strukturag/nextcloud-spreed-signaling/docs/standalone-signaling-api-v1.md

 - The `userid` is omitted if a message was sent by an anonymous user.

+## Control messages

+Similar to regular messages between clients which can be sent by any session, messages with type `control` can only be sent if the permission flag `control` is available.

+These messages can be used to perform actions on clients that should only be possible by some users (e.g. moderators).

+Message format (Client -> Server, mute phone):

+    {
+      "id": "unique-request-id",
+      "type": "control",
+      "control": {
+        "recipient": {
+          "type": "session",
+          "sessionid": "the-session-id-to-send-to"
+        },
+        "data": {
+          "type": "mute",
+          "audio": "audio-flags"
+        }
+      }
+    }

+The bit-field `audio-flags` supports the following bits:
+- `1`: mute speaking (i.e. phone can no longer talk)
+- `2`: mute listening (i.e. phone is on hold and can no longer hear)

+To unmute, a value of `0` must be sent.

+Message format (Client -> Server, hangup phone):

+    {
+      "id": "unique-request-id",
+      "type": "control",
+      "control": {
+        "recipient": {
+          "type": "session",
+          "sessionid": "the-session-id-to-send-to"
+        },
+        "data": {
+          "type": "hangup"
+        }
+      }
+    }

+Message format (Client -> Server, send DTMF):

+    {
+      "id": "unique-request-id",
+      "type": "control",
+      "control": {
+        "recipient": {
+          "type": "session",
+          "sessionid": "the-session-id-to-send-to"
+        },
+        "data": {
+          "type": "dtmf",
+          "digit": "the-digit"
+        }
+      }
+    }

+Supported digits are `0`-`9`, `*` and `#`.

 ## Transient data

 Transient data can be used to share data in a room that is valid while sessions